 All LENOWISCO health department offices are open from 8:00 AM to 4:45 PM, Monday – Friday.

 All offices are closed for state holidays.
-For specific health service times, see information below.
+For specific times, see information below.

 Health Department (Map)